These 15 Countries Are Not Friendly to Gender Equality

 On 8 March was commemorated as International Women's Day.
 Annual warning for the movement of human rights to women.
 Based on the World Economic Forum (WEF) report, quoted from businessinsider (8/3), states there are 15 countries that have the lowest level in women's empowerment and gender equality.

 Based on the latest report in November 2017, the World Economic Forum (WEF) concluded if a global gender gap persists and even rises to 32% compared to 2016 which is only 31.7%.
-Social disparity and gender equality are still an interesting issue.
-Since 2016, the WEF ranked from 82 countries that have less attention to gender equality issues.
+Social disparity and gender equality are still interesting issues.
+Since 2016, the WEF ranked in 82 countries that have less attention to gender equality issues.